DigWing/react-boilerplate/README.md

 ```
 src/
+├─ assets/
+│  ├─ ...
+│  └─ main.scss
-├─ api/
+├─ components/
-│  ├─ user/
+│  ├─ blocks
-│  │  ├─ controller.js
+│  │  ├─ ComplexComponent
-│  │  ├─ index.js
+│  │  │  ├─ index.js
+│  │  │  ├─ SomeChildComponent.js
+│  │  │  └─ style.module.scss
+│  ├─ buttons
-│  │  ├─ index.test.js
+│  │  ├─ BasicButton
-│  │  ├─ model.js
+│  │  │  ├─ index.js
-│  │  └─ model.test.js
+│  │  │  └─ style.module.scss
+│  ├─ forms
+│  └─ ...
+├─ consts/
+│  ├─ someHelper.js
+│  ├─ ...
 │  └─ index.js
+├─ helpers/
+│  └─ index.js
+├─ hooks/
+│  ├─ api/
-├─ services/
+│  │  ├─ useSomeApi.js
-│  ├─ express/
+│  │  ├─ ...
+│  │  └─ index.js
+│  └─ ...
+├─ middlewares/
+├─ queries/
-│  ├─ facebook/
+│  ├─ someService/
-│  ├─ mongoose/
+│  │  ├─ getSomething.js
-│  ├─ passport/
+│  │  ├─ postSomething.js
-│  ├─ sendgrid/
+│  │  ├─ ...
+│  │  └─ index.js
-│  └─ your-service/
+│  └─ ...
+├─ reducers/
+├─ schemas/
+├─ screens/
+├─ selectors/
-├─ app.js
+├─ App.js
-├─ config.js
+├─ configureStore.js
 └─ index.js
 ```

+### src/assets/

+Directory where all assets must be placed.
+Usually has _fonts_ and _img_ subdirectories.
+Also here are located all global scss files, including _main.scss_ (webpack styles entrypoint) and different _extend_ files (keyframes, fonts, variables, etc.).
+Extend files names must begin from _.

-### src/api/
+### src/components

-Here is where the API endpoints are defined.
-Each API has its own folder.

-#### src/api/some-endpoint/model.js

-It defines the Mongoose schema and model for the API endpoint.
-Any changes to the data model should be done here.
+Directory with all React components.
+Has many subdirectories (blocks, buttons, forms, modals, etc.).

-#### src/api/some-endpoint/controller.js
+#### src/components/blocks

-This is the API controller file.
-It defines the main router middlewares which use the API model.
+Example of subdirectory in components.
+Can have more subdirectories (e.g. components/blocks/auth - here must be all specific auth blocks placed).

-#### src/api/some-endpoint/index.js
+#### src/components/blocks/Component

-This is the entry file of the API.
-It defines the routes using, along other middlewares (like session, validation etc.), the middlewares defined in the `some-endpoint.controller.js` file.
+Directory with any React component.
+Every directory has _index.js_ file with logic and _style.module.scss_ file with styles.
+Can have _ChildComponent.js_ files, if main component is complex and child components aren't reused somewhere in project.

+### src/consts

+Directory with project constants.
+Has _index.js_ file with list of consts, which must be exported as single object.
+Can have more files for complex consts (e.g. long arrays/objects), but they still should be exported in index file.

+### src/helpers

+Directory with helper functions.
+There should be all functions placed, which are reused/can be reused in project.
+Every helper has single js file (e.g. _someHelper.js_).
+All helpers should be exported in _index.js_ file.

-### services/
+### src/hooks

-Here you can put `helpers`, `libraries` and other types of modules which you want to use in your APIs.
+Directory with React hooks.
+Every hook has single js file (e.g. _someHook.js_).
+All hooks should be exported in _index.js_ file.

+#### src/hooks/api

+Subdirectory with api hooks.
+Api hook is a pattern for building api interactions.
+From such a hook developer can get:
+* Action: query to server.
+Actions are made from [redux-query](https://github.com/amplitude/redux-query) query configs (more info in **queries** paragraph).
+* Different info about query, such as _isFetching_, _isFinished_, _lastUpdated_, _queryCount_.
+* Query result from redux store, which came from server after query.
+Example: query _getUser_ gives us as result user entity, which should be available in _useUserApi_ hook in field _user_.